-As of March 31, 2007, we had an accumulated deficit of \$141.0 million.
+As of June 30, 2007, we had an accumulated deficit of \$149.2 million.
 We expect to incur substantial operating losses for the foreseeable future.
 Our future capital requirements are difficult to forecast and will depend on many factors, including:

-- whether we elect to advance TC-5214 into clinical development as an augmentation treatment for major depression or instead to conduct Phase III clinical development of TRIDMAC; - the scope, progress, results and cost of preclinical development and laboratory testing and clinical trials; - the timing, receipt and amount of milestone and other payments from AstraZeneca and potential future collaborators; - the costs, timing and outcome of regulatory review; - the number and characteristics of product candidates that we pursue; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the costs of establishing sales and marketing functions and of establishing arrangements for manufacturing; - the rate of technological advancements for the indications that we target; - our ability to establish strategic collaborations and licensing or other arrangements on terms favorable to us; - the costs to satisfy our obligations under existing and potential future collaborations; - · the timing, receipt and amount of sales or royalties, if any, from our potential products; and - the extent and scope of our general and administrative expenses.
+• whether we elect to advance TC-5214 into clinical development as an augmentation treatment for major depression or instead to conduct Phase III clinical development of TRIDMAC;

+- · the scope, progress, results and cost of preclinical development and laboratory testing and clinical trials; - the timing, receipt and amount of milestone and other payments from AstraZeneca, GlaxoSmithKline and potential future collaborators; - · the success of our research and development activities under our alliance agreement with GlaxoSmithKline; - · the costs, timing and outcome of regulatory review; - the number and characteristics of product candidates that we pursue; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - · the costs of establishing sales and marketing functions and of establishing arrangements for manufacturing; - · the rate of technological advancements for the indications that we target; - our ability to establish strategic alliances and licensing or other arrangements on terms favorable to us; - the costs to satisfy our obligations under existing and potential future alliances; - the timing, receipt and amount of sales or royalties, if any, from our potential products; and - the extent and scope of our general and administrative expenses.

-We anticipate that implementing our strategy will require substantial increases in our capital expenditures and other capital commitments as we expand our clinical trial activity, as our product candidates advance through the development cycle, as product candidates that arise out of our preclinical research collaboration with AstraZeneca progress and as we invest in additional product opportunities and research programs and expand our infrastructure.
-In particular, we anticipate that we will purchase additional equipment over the next several quarters and incur additional costs resulting from the expansion and lease of our laboratory space, which became effective January 2007.
+We anticipate that implementing our strategy will require substantial increases in our capital expenditures and other capital commitments as we expand our research and development activities.
+In particular, we anticipate that we will incur additional costs resulting from the expansion and lease of our laboratory space, which became effective January 2007.
 We do not expect our existing capital resources to be sufficient to enable us to fund the completion of the development of any of our product candidates.
-We currently expect our existing capital resources to be sufficient to fund our operations at least through 2008.
+We currently expect our existing capital resources to be sufficient to fund our operations at least through June 2009.
 However, our operating plan may change as a result of many factors, including those described above.
 We may need additional funds sooner than planned to meet operational needs and capital requirements for product development.

 We do not expect to generate sufficient cash from our operations to sustain our business for the foreseeable future.
 We expect our continuing operating losses to result in increases in our cash required to fund operations over the next several quarters and years.
-To the extent our capital resources are insufficient to meet future capital requirements, we will need to finance future cash needs through public or private equity offerings, debt financings or corporate collaboration and licensing arrangements.
-Additional equity or debt financing, or corporate collaboration and licensing arrangements, may not be available on acceptable terms, if at all.
+To the extent our capital resources are insufficient to meet future capital requirements, we will need to finance future cash needs through public or private equity offerings, debt financings or strategic alliance and licensing arrangements.
+Additional equity or debt financing, or strategic alliance and licensing arrangements, may not be available on acceptable terms, if at all.
 If adequate funds are not available, we may be required to delay, reduce the scope of or eliminate our research and development programs, reduce our planned commercialization efforts, or obtain funds through arrangements with collaborators or others that may require us to relinquish rights to certain product candidates that we might otherwise seek to develop or commercialize independently.
 Additionally, any future equity funding may dilute the ownership of our stockholders.